North Valley High School: Academics

 In 2008, 60% of the school's seniors received their high school diploma.
 Of 172 students, 104 graduated, 53 dropped out, 1 received a modified diploma, and 14 are still in high school.
-Notable graduates include Michael Thomas McCullough, actor, technological entrepreneur, Stanford graduate and Olympian Matt Gentry.
+Notable graduates include Stanford graduate and Olympian Matt Gentry.

 Athletics

 Since opening in 1977, North Valley has won eight Oregon State championships, including the Triple Crown (boys' football, basketball, and baseball) in the 1984–1985 school year.
 The girls' Cheerleading squad also won the OSAA Cheerleading Championship in the same school year.
 In 2012 Ryan Melnychuk won the individual OSAA Golf State Championships with a score of 3 under, he also broke an opening round scoring record with a 67.
-In 2013 Boys' Basketball won the Oregon state championship tournament with a record of 27-0 becoming the only team in Oregon to go undefeated and win the State Championship that year.
-The 2016 Girls' Soccer team won the 4A Oregon State Championship completing an 18-0-0 undefeated season.
+In 2013 Boys' Basketball won the Oregon state championship tournament with a record of 27–0 becoming the only team in Oregon to go undefeated and win the State Championship that year.
+The 2016 Girls' Soccer team won the 4A Oregon State Championship completing an 18–0–0 undefeated season.